jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

   feeling that nobody there gives a fuck about what had happened to me, the complete and utter degredation of myself, and/or the laws regarding accessibilty.
 </p>
 <p>
-  Below, is an excerpt from <a href="http://www.themission.ca/about/index.php" rel="external" target="_blank" title="">their about Web page</a>.&nbsp; Take
+  Below, is an excerpt from
+  <a href="{{ site.url }}{{ page.url }}#cite-about-the-elgin-street-mission" rel="me" title="About :: The Elgin Street Mission">their about Web page</a>.&nbsp;
-  special note of the text which I've marked.&nbsp; After this morning, I'd have to say, I agree with the marked portion whole-fucking-heartedly.
+  Take special note of the text which I've marked.&nbsp; After this morning, I'd have to say, I agree with the marked portion whole-fucking-heartedly.
   <blockquote>
     The Elgin Street Mission is a place of refuge for those who need hope, encouragement, nourishment to their bodies and also to their souls.&nbsp; We are here to feed and clothe those who have nowhere else to go and <mark>we are no respecter of persons</mark>, if your hungry we feed you, if your cold we clothe